Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Sensitivity Analysis

 \section{Sensitivity Analysis}

 The derivations of the sensitivity analysis for gradient-based topology optimization (TO) are detailed in this section.
-The nomenclature are the same as in the main text, e.g., $D$ is the number of basis classes, $M$ is the number of new classes to be optimized, $N_{el}$ is the number of macro-elements (i.e., microstructures), and $n_{el}$ is the number of micro-elements in each microstructure (in our case, $50 \times 50$).
+The nomenclature are the same as in the main text.
 All derivations were verified using the finite difference method.

 For the global multiclass shape blending scheme (Eq.~\ref{eq:blend_final}), which is used to obtain the microscale topology at $e$, the gradient is

 where

 and $\odot$ indicates element-wise multiplication.